Carokyp/Doux-Matin/README.md

 # Doux-Matin
 [Link to Live Website](https://carokyp.github.io/Doux-Matin/)

-Doux Matin is a site that advertises a fictional brunch & coffee shop.
-The shop is inspired by French coffee and bakery shop it serve fresh baked pastry, French inspire brunch’s, coffee and other drink and a lot also offers bottles brunch’s for special events.
-The shop as a seating area and a roof top terrace for anyone who want to stay to enjoy the day or socialise and celebrate events.
+Doux Matin is a fictional brunch and coffee shop inspired by the charm of French cafés and bakeries.
+The shop serves freshly baked pastries, French-inspired brunch dishes, coffee, a variety of other drinks, and also hosts bottomless brunches for special events.
+Guests can enjoy their time in the cosy indoor seating area or on the rooftop terrace, perfect for relaxing, socialising, or celebrating special occasions.

 Who are the users?
 * Local residents